 What is Gift Aid?

 Gift Aid is a tax incentive that enables tax-effective giving by individuals to charities in the UK.
-It allows charities to claim back tax that their donors have paid to HMRC and in some cases allows donors to claim back tax for themselves.
+It allows two things:

 Higher rate taxpayers

 The basic Gift Aid that charities claim assumes your income is taxed at 20%.
 But if your income is taxed at a higher rate, for example if you earn more than £50k, you can also claim Gift Aid for yourself.
-The amount you can claim is equal to a percentage of the total amount the charity receives, based on the difference between your tax rate and the basic tax rate.
+The amount you can personally claim is calculated as the difference between your actual tax rate and the basic tax rate on the gross value of the donation:

 Higher rate example

-Suppose again you get paid £100 but this time you're in a 40% tax band so you only keep £60, which you then decide to give to a charity.
-Gift Aid naively assumes the £60 donation was the result of income taxed at the basic rate of 20%, so the charity can claim £15 from HMRC, making the gross value of the donation £75.
+Suppose again you get paid £100 pre-tax but this time you're in a 40% tax band so you only keep £60, which you then decide to give to a charity.
+Gift Aid for charities naively assumes the £60 donation was the result of income taxed at the basic rate of 20%, so the charity can claim £15 from HMRC, making the gross value of the donation £75.
+You can now personally claim the difference between your actual tax rate and the basic tax rate on this gross value:

 Here are some more examples, this time of making a £100 donation after tax: